anornkun/ecash_node_tools/README.md

 [eCash YouTube channel](https://www.youtube.com/@eCashOfficial),
 'eCash Node Support' Telegram channel

-You can also run an eCash node on your own machine, but this means that you need to maintain the hardware and ensure a reliable internet connection to keep your node connected.
-If you want a simple way to earn staking rewards, there is also a [commercial service](https://ecashstaking.com/) that provides carefree eCash staking for a commission.
+2. Run on Your Own Machine: This requires you to maintain the hardware and ensure a reliable internet connection.

+3. Commercial Service: For a hassle-free option, use a [commercial service](https://ecashstaking.com/) that manages eCash staking for a commission.